chewyhacks-early2021-teamf/chewymaps/README.md

 ## How to use this code:
 1. Download the files onto your local machine or clone the repository
 2. Unzip the files and go into the new folder
-3. Open the html file using your browser (Chrome Reccomended)
+3. Open the html file using your browser (Chrome Recommended)
 4. Enjoy our map!

 ## What is going on?